How Amazon's deal with Apple puts the hurt on small sellers

 Asked about those sellers who'll lose out from the Apple deal, an Amazon spokesperson said: "Sellers are incredibly important to Amazon and our customers, and we are notifying them now so they can prepare for this change."

-An Apple representative didn't respond to a request for comment, but the rep previously said it's "working with Amazon to improve the experience for Apple customers on their site."
+An Apple representative didn't comment for this story, but the rep previously said the company is "working with Amazon to improve the experience for Apple customers on their site."

 While Amazon and Apple didn't comment on the timing of the agreement, it comes just ahead of the critical holiday shopping season.
 Both companies are likely hoping the new arrangement boosts their sales, especially as iPhone growth has stalled and Amazon posted weaker-than-expected revenue in its latest quarter.